28-Year-Old Shortstop – Texas Rangers

 Agreed to an eight-year, $120 million contract extension with the Rangers in April of 2013.

-Andrus underwent surgery for a sports hernia Tuesday, Jeff Wilson of the Fort Worth Star-Telegram reports.
+Andrus (groin) is expected to be healthy for the start of the 2017 season, Jeff Wilson of the Fort Worth Star-Telegram reports.

 To instantly reveal our fantasy analysis of every player – including Elvis Andrus – simply subscribe now.